Azure-Samples/azure-spring-boot-samples/README.md

 the profile names ending with `-6.x` are used to run the samples with Spring Cloud Azure 6.x and Spring Boot 3.
 The profile names ending with `4.x` and `6.x` cannot be mixed at the same time.

 **Note**:
-- Profiles `native-4.x` and `buildpack-4.x` are used to build executables based on Spring Native of Spring Boot 2.
-If you want to use this profile, please use it with the profile `spring-cloud-azure-4.x`, such as `mvn -P spring-cloud-azure-4.x,native-4.x -DskipTests package`.
 - Profiles `native-6.x` and `nativeTest-6.x` are variants of the two profiles `native` and `nativeTest` provided by `spring-boot-starter-parent` of Spring Boot 3, and they have the same function.
 If you want to use this profile, please use it with the profile `spring-cloud-azure-6.x`, such as `mvn -P spring-cloud-azure-6.x,native-6.x native:compile`.

-## Run Samples Based On Spring Native in Spring Boot 2
-Two Maven profiles have been defined in this project to support compiling Spring applications to native executables: `buildpack-4.x` and `native-4.x`.
-The `buildpack-4.x` profile will use [Buildpacks](https://docs.spring.io/spring-native/docs/current/reference/htmlsingle/#getting-started-buildpacks) and the `native-4.x` profile will use [Native Build Tools](https://docs.spring.io/spring-native/docs/current/reference/htmlsingle/#getting-started-native-build-tools).
-Please follow the [storage-blob-native sample](spring-native/storage-blob-native) for more details.

-**Note**: This section is only suitable for Spring Native in Spring Boot 2.

 ## Samples for Spring Boot 3